rdkcentral/firebolt-apis/requirements/specifications/lifecycle/presentation.md

 applications must fulfill when managing App Presention. *App Presentation* refers to the display, focus, and navigational aspects of an App.

-The *display* of an app refers to it its visibility and size.
+The *display* of an app refers to its visibility and size.

 Whether an app has an *overlay* refers to any other apps or UX being presented on top of the app.